Return to previous page

 Where does this information come from?

-Typical salary data is from the U.S. Department of Labor’s Bureau of Labor Statistics, Occupational Employment Statistics Survey
+Typical salary data is from the U.S. Department of Labor’s Bureau of Labor Statistics, Occupational Employment Statistics Survey, 2018.

-Typical Level of Training data are from the U.S. Department of Labor’s Bureau of Labor Statistics, Office of Occupational Statistics and Employment Projections.
+Typical education data come from the U.S. Department of Labor’s Bureau of Labor Statistics, Employment Projections, Education and training assignments by detailed occupation, 2018.

 Certification information is collected and maintained exclusively by CareerOneStop.